VictorMorenoJimenez/IV/docs/vagrant-ansible.md

 Ansible is an open source automation platform.
 It is very simple to set up and it can help us to configure, manage and deploy our project in to a VM, either on local or in the cloud.

+On official Ansible docs they suggest us a directory configuration for easy scalalable Ansible playbooks.
+We decided that there's no need to create a complex folder structure since we are going to deploy a simple app.
+So we just created a simple folder structure with a provisioning folder that holds our playbook and a vars folder with the vars the ansible needs.

 Ansible needs a playbook.yml file where you tell him wich tasks to do.
-Our playbook.yml it's very simple:
+Our playbook.yml

 ```yml
 ---